 Click here for Building permit applications and fee schedules

 Zoning Code Enforcement

-Click here for zoning permit applications
+Click here to view zoning ordinance and applications

 To insure public safety, health and general welfare through structural strength, stability, sanitation, adequate light and ventilation.
 Also, safety to life and property from fire and other hazards attributed to the built environment.
 These potential hazards could arise from the alteration, repair, removal, demolition, use and occupancy of buildings, structures or premises.